primehero/hostel-manager/objective.md

-### Tenants Create Route
+### Authentication
-1. When user clicks submit
+1. User should not be able to go into any routes except for '/'